hastinbe/i3blocklet-khal-calendar/README.md

 # khal-calendar

 Displays the current date and a calendar popup using rofi that integrates with khal calendar.
+This is currently alpha and a work in progress.
+Expect bugs and breaking changes.

 [![License: GPL v2][license-badge]][license]